PlasmaControl/d3d_loaders/README.md

 The first tensor has a number of elements fixed by the number of signals being used.
 The order will match the order of the signals in `predictors`.
 Each of these signals is normalized to their separate mean and standard deviation.

+Currently, the only target is `ae_prob_delta`, calculated using AE probabilities from Aza's RCN model.
 The output tensor (2nd tensor) is the change in the Alfven Eigenmode probabilities over the interval given in `shift_targets` with the `ae_prob_delta` key, i.e. AE mode probability at t0 + 10ms as calculated using ECE data.
 This output is also